paunik/ScrollMagic/Home.md

 ***
 __This is a work in progress.__
-If you're willing to contribute, please feel free to do so!
+If you're willing to contribute, please [reach out](mailto:e-mail@janpaepke.de?subject=ScrollMagic Wiki)!
 ***